Zhong-Lab-UCSD/BENG183_2022Fall_Applied-Genomic-Technologies/Final_Paper/Group_19_KMeansClustering/K_MeansGroup19.md

 * * *
 ## Conclusion<a name="7"></a>
 K-means is an unsupervised, iterative algorithm used to partition unlabeled data into distinct non-overlapping groups called clusters.
 It can confirm any assumptions about the types of groups that exist in the data or identify unknown groups in the data.
+The algorithm is already implemented in packages in R and python and this simplifies the usage for users along with visualizing the clusters.
+An example of its usage is in companies that are trying to sell a product to their customers based on clustering their preferences or using data from other customers to predit what another customer may prefer.
+This algorthm is applicable in many companies, namely movie streaming platforms that reccommend movies based on user watch history and proves to show that K-means clustering is a significantly used method in diverse fields.

-Key Takeaways:
+Key Points:
 1. Easy to use & computationally efficient
 2. Assumes clusters have similar variance
 3. Assumes cluster are the same size (same radius) & similar number of points